Oppo A96 price in Pakistan and full specifications

+The chipset and RAM in the Oppo Sharp A96 make the phone’s processing speed very fast.
+The device has 128 gigabytes of storage space built in.

-This chipset is powerful and able to utilize all the advanced smartphone features in a stylish manner.
+This chipset is strong and can make stylish use of all the new smartphone features.

 |BUILD